Protecting Canadians from Online Crime Act: Fourth attempt: Bill C-30 (2012)

-In the new Parliament, the Conservative government introduced Bill C-30 (short titled the Protecting Children from Internet Predators Act) on February 14, 2012.
-Introduced by the Public Safety Minister, Vic Toews, Bill C-30 was originally titled "Lawful Access Act" but was withdrawn from the House of Commons.
-It was resubmitted one hour later under the new title, "Protecting Children from Internet Predators Act", despite that "the bill actually made no reference to child predators except in its title".
+In the new Parliament on February 14, 2012, Public Safety Minister Vic Toews introduced Bill C-30, with the short title, Protecting Children from Internet Predators Act.
+It was criticised because "the bill actually made no reference to child predators except in its title".
 If passed, Bill C-30 would have granted law enforcement and security intelligence agencies expanded surveillance powers, mandated internet service providers (ISPs) to disclose Canadian subscriber information (such as metadata) without a warrant, and compelled ISPs to reveal information transmitted over their networks without a warrant or judicial oversight.